waggle-sensor/node-platforms/nvidia-nano/README.md

 - remove `dhcpd` service from running (its not running on a WSN)
 - we _may_ not need the sage and docker.io mirror, as they just take up additional space and maybe take longer. there are no k3s agents to take advantage of the mirrors
   - plus this assumes a sagecontinuum.org ECR which we dont need to assume
+- remove the X server and other gui elements that take up a alot of space/resources
+  - this also includes extras that NVidia put in there (examples maybe?)
 - some basic unit test / sanity test / health script to ensure the device is healthy (see the waggle-sanity-check - for the students)
   - check lan IP
   - check k3s is running